tomio13/RDM-Desktop/python/Readme.md

 - select        pick one from a list (text)
 - multiselect   pick one or more from a list (text list)
-- subset        a special widget, which contains a whole set, any set under its value.
-These then form a new entry box, and build up a table.
-At the end, each element comes back as a list of (either numerical or text) values Using this construct guarantees that every list has the same number of entries.
+- subset        a special widget, which contains a whole set, any set under its form (not the value anymore!).
+                These then form a new entry box, and build upa a table.
+                At the end, each element comes back as a list of (either numerical or text) values.
+                Using this construct guarantees that every list has the same number of entries, and can be translated to a table any time.

 # subset
 In many experiments we may repeat a specific task with a small set of parameters